 Procedures for Author Societies: The representatives of the various author societies that make up the American Literature Association will organize most of the program.
 Societies are expected to offer their own calls for papers using their websites, email list-serves, newsletters, other publications, or mailing lists.
-Each society is also expected to post a call for papers or announce its plans on this ALA website by sending the CFP to Alfred Bendixen at firstname.lastname@example.org soon as possible and no later than December 1, 2016.
+Each society is also expected to post a call for papers or announce its plans on this ALA website by sending the CFP to Alfred Bendixen at firstname.lastname@example.org as soon as possible and No Later Than December 1, 2015.
 Societies are expected to advertise the national conference in their publications or on their websites.
 This expectation can be met by including the following notice in appropriate publications and websites:

-The American Literature Association’s 28th annual conference will meet at the Westin Copley Place in Boston on May 25-28, 2017 (Thursday through Sunday of Memorial Day weekend).
-The deadline for proposals is January 30, 2017.
-For further information, please consult the ALA website at www.americanliterature.org or contact the conference director, Professor Olivia Carr Edenfield at email@example.com with specific questions.
+The American Literature Association’s 2th annual conference will meet at the Hyatt Regency San Francisco on May 24-27, 2018 (Thursday through Sunday of Memorial Day weekend).
+The deadline for proposals is January 30, 2018.
+For further information, please consult the ALA website at www.americanliterature.org or contact the conference director, Professor Leslie Petty, at pettyL@rhodes.edu or the Executive Director of the ALA, Professor Alfred Bendixen of Princeton University, at email@example.com with specific questions.

-- The subject line of the email should read ALA 2017: Name of Society.
+1. The subject line of the email should read ALA 2018: Name of Society.
 This enables the conference director to file emails efficiently.
 Then provide the rest of information as both an attachment (preferably in WORD) and pasted in.
-The ALA will use Arial Narrow (12 point font); please do so if you can.
+The ALA will use Ariel Narrow (12 point font); please do so if you can.
 If you cannot, do not worry about it.

 The Sublime in the Poetry of Sample